 The Luambe National Park is located in the Luangwa Valley, which is fed by the Luangwa River.
 The countless lagoons, rivers and wetlands are home to a multitude of hippos and crocodiles and are visited by all other animals as water sources.
 Due to the absence of large tourist flows, a piece of the original Africa can be enjoyed here.

 Luambe Camp is the only accommodation in Zambia's Luambe National Park.
 It is located directly on the banks of the Luangwa River and has spacious safari tents with en-suite bathrooms.
 The view of the enormous hippopotamus colony, which cavorts in the waters of the Luangwa, is particularly astonishing.
 And also other wild animals like elephants, buffalos and countless birds can be observed directly from the camp.

-During game drives and walking safaris you can discover the whole variety of animals in the Luambe National Park and witness four of the Big Five – elephant, lion, buffalo and leopard – as well as the rare African wild dog.
-A stay at Luambe Camp offers a special safari experience reminiscent of the early days in Zambia's Luangwa Valley.
+During game drives and walking safaris guests can support members of the LCP team while, with a bit of luck, discovering the animal wealth of Luambe National Park and witnessing four of the Big Five – elephant, lion, buffalo and leopard – as well as the rare African wild dog.
+A stay at Luambe Camp offers a special Zambian safari experience reminiscent of the early days in Zambia's Luangwa Valley.

 3. South Luangwa National Park

 South Luangwa National Park is certainly the best-known wildlife sanctuary in Zambia and is located in the beautiful Luangwa Valley, which is fed by the Luangwa River.
 Across an area of 9000 km², the park boasts an abundance of lagoons, river arms and wetland biotopes, which are visited by numerous representatives of the African animal world as a source of water.